adamcath/mailr/README.md

 To use a real email account, you need to configure postfix accordingly.
 Otherwise, we may be able to send mail here, but the email will appear as "suspicious" because it wasn't properly authenticated.
+[These instructions](https://gist.github.com/kany/c44c077881047ead8faa) worked for me.

 Sending mail is asynchronous.
 Once you run this tool with `send`, the mails are enqueued for sending.
 You can monitor your email's "Sent Mail" folder